 How is the sample collected for testing?

 hCG is most commonly measured in urine, for confirmation or exclusion of pregnancy.
-The preferred specimen is a random urine sample collected first thing in the morning. hCG can also be measured in blood taken from a vein in the arm.
+The preferred specimen is a random urine sample, which can be collected any time of day.
+Hormone levels are highest first thing in the morning so in early pregnancy it is usually best to test urine collected first thing in the morning to reduce the chance of false negative test results. hCG can also be measured in blood taken from a vein in the arm.

 How is it used?